jkomppula/PyHEADTAIL_feedback/processors/processor_specifications.md

-"""
+# Processor specifications

-    This file contains signal processors which can be used in the feedback module in PyHEADTAIL.
+This file contains specifications for a signal processor, which can be used in the feedback modele of PyHEADTAIL

+## Requirements for a signal processor
+An idea behind the signal processor is that it processes incoming signal

+## Types of signal processors

+In order to simplify development of the signal processors several abstract classes have been programmed.
+Those

+### Addition

+### Multiplication

+### Convulution

+### Linear transform

+### Register

     A general requirement for the signal processor is that it is a class object containing a function, namely, process (signal, slice_set, phase_advance).
 The input parameters for the function process(signal, slice_set) are